 The idea that Binance could reorganize the blockchain rests on the notion that it’s technically feasible, and that those with the mining equipment will be willing to cooperate with them.
 The idea of rewriting the blockchain to benefit one organization brings to mind the infamous DAO hack, in which Ethereum reorganized its chain to restore stolen balances.

-A minority group of Ethereum miners and users decided that immutability was more important than a single participant in the economy, and Ethereum Classic emerged.
+A minority group of Ethereum miners and users decided that immutability was more important than a single participant in the economy, and Ethereum Classic emerged.People believe this would likely happen if Binance or any other exchange were to attempt a similar act with Bitcoin.

-CZ Binance@cz_binance · 11h
+CZ Binance✔@cz_binance · 11h

 It turns out the re-org discussion is hotter than the incident itself.
 And becoming a little twisted.